 Our ProCare service helps us proactively identify home performance improvement opportunities that can prevent larger issues from occurring later.
 Through this program, we proactively engage with each home and each resident multiple times annually, ensuring that we can make any tune-ups needed to maintain the home to our standards.

 Move-In Orientation – We perform a comprehensive multi-point inspection and updates to each home so it’s in top shape for our residents when they move in.
 We walk through the house with residents and explain its systems, from how to change the air filters to adjusting the thermostat for optimal use.
 This is an opportunity to show residents how to run their systems as efficiently as possible.

-Post-Move-In Visit – Once our residents are settled in, we return about 45 days later to make sure everything is working just as it should.
+45-Day Follow-Up– Once our residents are settled in, we return about 45 days later to make sure everything is working just as it should.
 This allows us an opportunity to fix any issues before they result in bigger problems.
-We address any resident concerns, answer questions, and point out things to focus on to help proactively maintain the home in a resourceful manner.
+We address any resident concerns, answer questions, and point out actions residents can take to help proactively maintain the home in a resourceful manner.

-Recurring Maintenance Visits – To get a jump on maintenance needs for our homes, we schedule a checkup every six months.
+6-Month Checkup– To stay on top ofour homes’ maintenance needs, we schedule a checkup every six months.
 We focus on catching small issues early to prevent bigger problems later.
 On each visit, one of our technicians will check the home’s plumbing, appliances, and cooling and heating system, as well as inspect the structure and safety of each home.